SiddharthSabat/Data-Science-and-ML-Portfolio/Data_Scientist_Starbucks_Capstone/README.md

 Also a transactional data is provided that contains user purchases made on the app including the timestamp of purchase and the amount of money spent on a purchase.
 This transactional data also has a record for each offer that a user receives as well as a record for when a user actually views the offer.
 There are also records for when a user completes an offer.

-A blog post for this project explaing the observations from all analysis is publihed on [Medium Platform](https://siddharthsabat.medium.com/analyze-customer-behavior-on-starbucks-rewards-mobile-app-and-predict-customer-response-to-an-offer-48b81200e8d1)
+A blog post for this project explaining the observations from all analysis and about data modelling is publihed on [Medium Platform](https://siddharthsabat.medium.com/analyze-customer-behavior-on-starbucks-rewards-mobile-app-and-predict-customer-response-to-an-offer-48b81200e8d1)

 <a name="motivation"></a>
 ## 2. Project Motivation

-Given the datasets below, the objective is to combine transaction, demographic and offer data to determine which demographic groups respond best to which offer reward, and to predict which users, who normally wouldn't make a purchase, would respond to a sent offer and make a purchase through it.
-This can be done by first answering a below questions:
+The problem statement that we will be looking to solve for the this project is to combine transaction, demographic and offer data and to analyze Starbucks rewards mobile app data on how users respond to different offers and predict whether a user will respond to an offer or not using the demographics and offer reward data.

+Below are the problem statements for which we need to find the answer as part of this project:

-1. What percentage of Customers view offers and find out their characteristics?
+1. What percentage of offers viewed by the users from all the offers sent to them?

+2. How many offers from each offer type were sent to Customers?

-2. What percentage of Customers respond to offers and what percentage complete the offer after viewing it?
+3. What percentage of Customers completed an offer after viewing it and what percentage of Customers completed an offer without viewing it?

-3. How much do adevertisements contribute in user transactions?
+4. How many transactions were completed/influenced because of the sent offers?

+5. Find out the facts that are influenced by the offer?

+    a. how gender affects the amount spent in a transaction and which type of discount attracts which gender types.

+    b. find out the spread of data for amount spent by the users who completed the offer after viewing it and before it expires, and for users who didn’t complete the offer.

+    c. analyze the correlation between Age Groups and Amount spent by customers for completed offers transactions with and without offers.

+    d. find the correlation between Customer Income and Amount Spent by customers for the transactions with and without completed offers.

+    e. how age plays a role in responding to offer rewards.

+6. How customers responded to offers for the different advertisement channels used for both completed and uncomplete offers?

-4. Predict whether a Customer will respond to an offer or not using demographics and offer reward data?
+7. Predict whether a customer will respond to an offer or not using RandomForestClassifier and LinearSVC.

 <a name="Libraries"></a>
 ## 3 Libraries Used